Uglies: Reception

 The novel has received mostly positive reviews.
-The Baroque Body praised the novel as having “creative slang, unique technical gadgets, and defining characteristics of personhood.”
-Cory Doctorow complimented its “perfect parables of adolescent life,” and stated that it is “fine science fiction for youth."
-Jennifer Mattson claimed it to be “ingenious. ” Reed Business Information praised the “convincing plot” and noted that it is “highly readable.”
+The Baroque Body praised the novel as having "creative slang, unique technical gadgets, and defining characteristics of personhood."
+Cory Doctorow complimented its "perfect parables of adolescent life" and stated that it is "fine science fiction for youth."
+Jennifer Mattson claimed it to be "ingenious."
+Reed Business Information praised the "convincing plot" and noted that it is "highly readable."

-However, Publishers Weekly commented that Tally was a “rather passive protagonist,” and the United Kingdom Times complained that “Tally herself is a bit too vague as a character.”
-Critic Jennifer Mattson noted that the brisk pace of the novel as being “bad for convincing relationships.”
+However, Publishers Weekly commented that Tally was a "rather passive protagonist," and the Times complained that "Tally herself is a bit too vague as a character."
+The critic Jennifer Mattson noted that the brisk pace of the novel as being "bad for convincing relationships."

 The novel sparked discussion over the use of plastic surgery to improve one's looks.
-The author said he has “received many letters from girls who have decided against having surgery since reading Uglies,” while others, sparked by Uglies, have started to ponder the ethics of changing your body's appearance.
-Westerfeld has theorized that “having extreme cosmetic surgery will be like buying a $1,000 Gucci bag, an indication that you are a member of the privileged class."
-Critics echo his opinion.
-However, Westerfeld has also stated he “wouldn’t hesitate [to use plastic surgery] if he had a kid with port-wine stain.
-We have all been altering our appearances ever since clothing was invented.”
-Other critics have stated that while altering one's appearance with plastic surgery can be ethically debatable, the benefits of it to people who have need for it are tremendous.
+The author said he has "received many letters from girls who have decided against having surgery since reading Uglies, pondering the ethics of changing your body's appearance.
+Westerfeld has forecast that "having extreme cosmetic surgery will be like buying a $1,000 Gucci bag, an indication that you are a member of the privileged class."
+While some critics agree, others cite its tremendous benefits to people who genuinely need it.
+Westerfeld himself "wouldn't hesitate [to use plastic surgery] if he had a kid with port-wine stain.
+We have all been altering our appearances ever since clothing was invented."

 There is also some moderate debate sparked by Uglies over the issue of monitoring people.
 The state has started to track teens through their cell phones and on occasion through dental implants.
-Westerfeld feels that this will “result in a total loss of privacy,” however, others feel that this technology is necessary to properly supervise people.
+Westerfeld feels this will "result in a total loss of privacy," however, others feel that this technology is necessary to "properly supervise" people.

 Adaptations

 Film

 20th Century Fox and producer John Davis (Eragon) bought the film rights to the novel in 2006.
-The movie was reportedly supposed to be released in 2011, according to the Internet Movie Database, but the film was delayed.
+The movie was reportedly supposed to be released in 2011, but was delayed multiple times and ultimately entered development hell.

 In September 2020, it was announced that Netflix had acquired the rights for a film based on the novel.
-Joey King, who had previously worked with Netflix on The Kissing Booth, was chosen as the movie's executive producer; she will also play the protagonist Tally Youngblood.
-McG is set to be the director.
+Joey King, who had previously worked with Netflix on The Kissing Booth, served as the movie's executive producer in addition to the lead actress, where she portrayed the protagonist, Tally Youngblood.
+American filmmaker McG served as its director.

+Upon its release on September 13, 2024, the film was panned by critics; review aggregator Rotten Tomatoes listed 15% of 46 available reviews as positive, while Metacritic, which uses a weighted average, assigned it a score of 34 out of 100, indicating “generally unfavorable” reception.

 Graphic novel

-Steven Cummings illustrated Uglies in a manga-style graphic novel written by Westerfeld and Devin K. Grayson called Shay's Story which tells the story from Shay's perspective.
+Steven Cummings illustrated Uglies in a manga-style graphic novel written by Westerfeld and Devin K. Grayson called Shay's Story, which tells the story from Shay's perspective.
 It was published in a black-and-white 5¾ x 8¼ inches format by Del Rey Manga in 2012.